ResearchObject/ro-crate-py/README.md

 https://orcid.org/0000-0000-0000-0001 Person
 ```

 The first two entities shown in the output are the [root data entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html) and the [metadata file descriptor](https://www.researchobject.org/ro-crate/1.1/metadata.html), respectively.
+The former represents the whole crate, while the latter represents the metadata file.
 These are special entities managed by the `ROCrate` object, and are always present.
 The other entities are the ones we added in the [section on RO-Crate creation](#creating-an-ro-crate).

-You can access data entities with `crate.data_entities` and contextual entities with `crate.contextual_entities`.
+As shown above, `get_entities` allows to iterate over all entities in the crate.
+You can also access only data entities with `crate.data_entities` and only contextual entities with `crate.contextual_entities`.
 For instance:

 ```python
 for e in crate.data_entities: